 - Cannabis doesn’t do well in extremely windy areas, as the branches may break, making the plant vulnerable to pests and diseases.
-If you live in a windy area, considering installing windbreakers.
+If you live in a windy area, consider installing windbreakers.

 - Protecting your cannabis plant from insects is really complicated.
 The best way to do so is to make sure that the plant is always healthy, as it can fight off minor infestations all by itself.

-- Cannabis is a plant that requires a lot of nutrients to grow.
+- Cannabis requires a lot of nutrients to grow.
 It’s important to not be tempted to feed your cannabis plants long acting fertilizers such as Miracle Grow.
-Instead use nutrients that are designed for cannabis.
+Instead, use nutrients that are designed for cannabis.
 These can be purchased easily online or at your local grow store.
 Proper nutrients are critical to the final THC levels in your cannabis plants so don’t skimp.

 Growing weed at home is a complex process, but ultimately, a really fun experience.
 Don’t be intimidated by the requirements, but do be sure to do your research beforehand.
 This will save you time and money in the long run and help you get a head start on your first cannabis crop.
 Tend the soil, monitor the water, and provide plenty of sunlight.
 Enjoy your harvest!